Your Engineer’s Role: When It’s Needed

 Three “false savings” that backfire

-• Skipping soils awareness: “It’s probably fine.”
+- Skipping soils awareness: “it’s probably fine.”
 Clay and groundwater love the word “probably.”

 When to hire the engineer (the smart timing)

 The best time to involve an engineer is after the concept plan is roughly settled but before the drawings are fully detailed and submitted.
-At that stage, the engineer can influence the structural “skeleton” without forcing a redesign of everything else.
+At that stage, the engineer can shape the structural “skeleton” without forcing a redesign of everything else.

 How to keep engineering costs under control